When Medicare Won't Pay for Nursing Home Care

 An Increasing Need for Nursing Home Care

 It is estimated that 10,000 baby boomers will turn 65 every day through 2030.
 Life expectancy is also on the rise.
-For 2021, life expectancy in the U.S. averaged 76.4 years (73.5 years for men, 79.3 years for women), an increase from 70.1 years in 1960.
-Unfortunately, living longer increases the odds of having multiple chronic medical conditions.
-With this comes an increased risk of debility.
+In 2022, life expectancy in the U.S. averaged 77.5 years (74.8 years for men, 80.2 years for women), an increase from 70.1 years in 1960.
+Living longer increases the odds of having multiple chronic medical conditions, and with this comes an increased risk of debility.

-As of 2023, 6.7 million Americans have been diagnosed with Alzheimer's disease and that number is expected to rise as baby boomers age.
+As of 2024, 6.9 million Americans have been diagnosed with Alzheimer's disease and that number is expected to rise as baby boomers age.
 Alzheimer's disease and dementia account for more than 50% of all nursing home admissions.
-This means more and more seniors are likely to need long-term nursing home care in the future.
+This means more and more seniors are likely to need long-term nursing home care, including memory care, in the future.

 The Real Cost of Nursing Home Care

-According to the Genworth Cost of Care Survey, the average monthly cost in the United States for a shared room in 2021 is $7,908 per month.
-For a private room, it is $9,034 per month.
-This means the average nursing home costs a resident $94,900 per year for a shared room and $108,405 for a private room.
+According to the Genworth Cost of Care Survey, the average monthly cost in the United States for a shared room in 2024 was $9,277 per month.
+For a private room, it was $10,646 per month.
+This means the average nursing home costs a resident $111,324 per year for a shared room and $127,752 for a private room.

 Nursing home costs vary based on where you live.
-The five most expensive states are Alaska, Connecticut, Massachusetts, New York, and Hawaii, in that order, with some nursing homes in Alaska costing as much as $24,000 per month.
+The five most expensive states are Alaska, Oregon, Hawaii, Connecticut, and New York, in that order, with the median cost of nursing home care in Alaska costing more than $30,000 per month.

-The least expensive states for nursing home care are Oklahoma, Missouri, Louisiana, Kansas, and Arkansas, with average monthly rates in the $5,000s.
+The least expensive states for nursing home care are Texas, Missouri, Oklahoma, Arkansas, and Louisiana, with median monthly rates in the $5,500 to $7,500 range.

-The average payout for Social Security retirement benefits in January 2022 was $1,660.90 per month for a total of $19,930.80 per year.
-This makes nursing homes too expensive for the average Social Security recipient.
+The average payout for Social Security retirement benefits in January 2025 was $1,837.91 per month for a total of about $22,055 per year.
+This makes nursing homes too expensive for the average Social Security recipient, unless they have significant other income or assets.
 There are alternatives for people who need nursing home care, however, these are only available under specific circumstances.

 Does Medicare Pay for Nursing Home Care?